5 Benefits Of Using A Supplier Relationship Management Platform

 As supply chains are growing increasingly complicated, the need to cut prices for the buyer means margins are being squeezed like never before.
-To maintain profitability and drive efficiencies, organizations are turning to supplier relationship management as a controlled and systematic approach to sourcing the goods and services needed.
+To maintain profitability and drive efficiencies, organizations are turning to supplier relationship management (SRM) as a controlled and systematic approach to sourcing the goods and services needed.

 What is Supplier Relationship Management (SRM)?

 Supplier Relationship Management (SRM) is the systematic approach of assessing suppliers’ contributions and influence on success, determining tactics to maximize suppliers’ performance, and developing the strategic approach for executing these decisions.
+As part of vendor management, supplier relationship management is where companies segment their suppliers and determine important supply categories, in order to devise strategies capable of managing their suppliers and supplies more effectively.

 Why is Supplier Relationship Management (SRM) important?